-- Step 2: Sear the meat in a hot skillet with cooking oil.
+Then, sear the meat in a hot skillet with cooking oil.
 This will bring out more flavor in the meat and create those nice seared bits in your final dish.
-Work in batches so that the pan is not crowded.
-Be sure to deglaze the pan when you are finished to get all the flavor into the slow cooker.
+Work in batches so that the pan is not crowded which can steam the meat instead of creating a nice sear.
+Next, deglaze the pan when you are finished to get all the flavor into the slow cooker.

-- Step 3: Add all the seasonings and flavors to the slow cooker with the seared meat.
+Add all the seasonings, onion, garlic, bayleaves, salt, pepper, cumin, coriander, smoked paprika, cayenne, and Mexican oregano, to the slow cooker with the seared meat.
 Pour in the beef broth, don’t be concerned at the low amount of liquid, the meat will release more liquid as it slow cooks all day.
 Cook on low for 8 hours or until the meat easily shreds.

-- Step 4: Shred the meat, remove the chunks of onion, garlic and bayleaves, set aside for serving later with the meat if desired.
-Once the meat is shredded return it to the slow cooker to simmer in the remaining juices for 30 minutes to get as much flavoring as possible.
+Shred the meat, remove the chunks of onion, garlic and bayleaves, set aside for serving later with the meat if desired.
+Return the shredded beef to the slow cooker to simmer in the remaining juices for 30 minutes to get as much flavoring as possible.

-- Cooking Method: this can easily be made on the stove top, in the oven or in an instant pot.
-Notes on cooking methods can be found below in the recipe card.
+- Cooking Method: Make this shredded beef in the oven or in an instant pot.
+Find notes on different cooking methods below in the recipe card.

 - Freezer Friendly: allow the meat to cool and store in freezer safe containers.
 Store in the freezer for 3-4 months and use as desired for tacos, burritos and more!

 - Cut the meat into equal size portions: this will help to ensure that there is even cooking throughout the process.